There is a deep ocean of Japanese comics, and all kinds of genres and stories exist, and in a trench somewhere is where the mangas of OP MCs lie.

 8. How Not to Summon a Demon Lord

-One day, Rem Galleu and Shera Greenwood decide to summon a Demon Lord slave to help them solve their problems.
-But, judging from the title of this manga, it failed—kind of.
+One day, Rem Galleu and Shera Greenwood make a choice to call for a Demon Lord servant to assist them with their issues.
+However, based on the name of this manga, it didn’t go as planned, in a way.

 The girls instead become the slaves of the NEET Takuma Sakamoto.
 Luckily for them, Sakamoto came as his game avatar Diablo, a high-level sorcerer with top-grade equips and maxed-out stats.

-As a powerful demon king, he quickly solves the girls’ problems plus more.
-Diablo’s inner monologues are funny gags, and the discrepancy between his NEET self and his arrogant demon lord appearance makes this a reasonable addition to the short list of likable isekai mangas.
+Being a strong demon king, he easily fixes the girls’ issues and more.
+Diablo’s funny thoughts are entertaining, and the difference between his lazy self and his confident demon lord look makes this a good addition to the few likable isekai mangas.

 7. The Misfit of Demon King Academy